-Two, three and four year olds will be eligible for DAF if the child is in receipt of child disability living abvare(DLA) and the child is eligible and receives funded early education.
+Under 2's, two, three and four year olds will be eligible for DAF if the child is in receipt of Disability Living Allowance (DLA) and the child receives funded early education.
 Four year olds in Maintained Schools Reception Classes are NOT eligible for DAF.